On the Brink: Pre-Outbreak, War Effort, and City Life

 During the war, warring nations, whether directly or indirectly, suppressed the reporting of news that would negatively affect public morale.
 In the US, the press was strongly advised to not report any news that could cause a mass panic.
 This included reporting on influenza and the cities which were affected by the disease, whether locally, nationally, or internationally.
 Spain, a neutral nation, had no suppression of the press and widely covered the influenza epidemic, leading to the erroneous name, the Spanish Influenza or Spanish Flu.
 The lack of official communication impacted the lack of early response to the illness and resistance to quarantine cities as well as spread fear throughout communities.
 With no information being shared, the public was left in the dark.

 In Philadelphia, civic minded citizens and local politicians set aside differences to maintain peace during the war.
 As journalist Lincoln Steffens published in his exposé exposing municipal corruption in the U.S., Philadelphia was the worse city than any other place he investigated.
 Steffens wrote, “all our municipal governments are more or less bad,” but “Philadelphia is simply the most corrupt and the most contented.”
 Political machine, known as the Organization, and contractor bosses ran the city.
-They even forcing city workers to pay “voluntary contributions” to the Organization.
-Infrastructure projects, even street cleaning, were owned by bosses who financed city politicians, and influenced elections to maintain power and money.
+They even forced city workers to pay “voluntary contributions” to the Organization.
+Infrastructure projects, even street cleaning, were owned by bosses who financed city politicians, and influenced elections to maintain power ad wealth.
 Favors to bosses and politicians for food baskets, jobs, or help with the police, were paid for in votes and/or the kickbacks garnished from city workers.

 The dysfunction of the city’s government was highlighted in the fall of 1918, when an arrest warrant was issued for the mayor of the city, Thomas B. Smith, for his role in an election-day murder of a policeman, just prior to the influenza outbreak.
 Smith sought legal counsel in the midst of the crisis before becoming ill himself.
 Political appointee Dr. Wilmer Krusen, head of Department of Public Health and Charities, was not known for his experience in public health.
 Despite news from Europe and Boston about the influenza outbreak, Dr. Krusen did not stockpile supplies, medicines, or create a list of doctors/nurses for an emergency.
 He was reluctant to take influenza seriously for fear of causing a drop in public morale.